-In accordance with Article 123 of the Credit Institutions Act (Official Gazette 159/2013 and 19/2015), the Croatian National Bank hereby announces that the Decision on the countercyclical buffer rate (Official Gazette 9/2015), which prescribes the countercyclical buffer rate of 0%, shall be applied in the third quarter of 2016 as well.
+In accordance with Article 123 of the Credit Institutions Act (Official Gazette 159/2013 and 19/2015), the Croatian National Bank (CNB) hereby announces that the Decision on the countercyclical buffer rate (Official Gazette 9/2015), which prescribes the countercyclical buffer rate of 0%, shall be applied in the fourth quarter of 2016 as well.

 The Decision on the countercyclical buffer rate (Official Gazette 9/2015) provides an instrument to be used in case it is necessary to limit excessive credit growth; it is a variable capital requirement that depends on the cyclical component of the private sector credit gap (the ratio of household and corporate loans to aggregate income)1.
 In view of weak lending activity, the Decision set the countercyclical buffer rate at 0%, which is to be applied as of 1 January 2016.
-On the basis of a recent analytical assessment of the evolution of cyclical systemic risks, the CNB hereby announces that it shall maintain the rate of 0%, which shall be applied in the third quarter of 2016, i.e. as of 1 July 2016.
+On the basis of a recent analytical assessment of the evolution of cyclical systemic risks, the CNB hereby announces that it shall maintain the rate of 0%, which shall be applied in the fourth quarter of 2016, i.e. as of 1 October 2016.
 In accordance with Articles 119, 123 and 380 of the Credit Institutions Act, the following relevant information is disclosed:

 a) The standardised credit-to-GDP ratio has been on a downward path ever since 2012 under the influence of private sector deleveraging.
-Although occasional fluctuations in this indicator were observed in some periods, there are currently no indications that the trends will change in the short run.
-Thus, the mild nominal increase in the credit gap early in 2015 was primarily due to the effect of the Swiss franc appreciation on household loans and partly due to substitution in privately owned enterprises of domestic sources of financing by external funding through affiliates.
-In the same period, the stagnation in aggregate income had a neutral effect on the calculation of the observed credit-to-GDP ratio, which points to a weak economic recovery that will continue to have a restraining effect on the demand for loans.
-The credit gap calculated on the basis of this ratio was negative (-12.9%) in the first quarter of 2015, which again clearly indicates that there are currently no risks of excessive credit growth that would have a systemic effect on the functioning of financial markets.
-The buffer guide calculated for the first quarter of 2015 thus stands at 0%.
-This is also confirmed by the specific credit gap (based on the narrow definition of credit, which comprises only claims of domestic credit institutions), Figures 1 and 2.
+Despite the slight acceleration in economic activity during the second quarter of 2015, supported by the recovery of foreign demand and short-term favourable incentives to domestic demand as a result of the drop in energy prices in the world market and the effects of tax relief, the trend of deleveriging of households and corporates was not reversed.
+Although ample liquidity in the system and the reduction in borrowing costs, accompanied by the easing of credit standards for approving loans, marked the main changes on the supply side, autonomous domestic demand for credit funds still fails to materialise.
+Thus the recent increase in aggregate income additionally subdued the mentioned credit indebtedness ratio.
+The credit gap calculated on the basis of this ratio was still negative (-14.6%) in the second quarter of 2015, which again clearly indicates that there are currently no risks of excessive credit growth that would have a systemic effect on the functioning of financial markets.
+The buffer guide estimated for the second quarter of 2015 thus stands at 0%.
+This is also confirmed by the specific credit gap (based on the narrow definition of credit, which comprises only claims of domestic credit institutions, placed in the context of its ratio to the quarterly, seasonally adjusted, GDP), Figures 1 and 2.